 Buying an existing barndominium is always an option as well.
 All it’ll require would be finishing.
 You can find some great deals if you decide to go down this route.

-Perhaps the most cost-effective way to construct a barndominium is to buy a prefabricated kit.
+Perhaps the most cost-effective way to construct a barndominium is to buy a prefabricated steel building kit.
 It’ll enable you to build your barndominium on your home with the help of a contractor.
 Some companies even deliver prefabricated components right to the delivery site.
-A prefabricated kit can save you up to 50% of the total costs.
+A prefabricated metal building kit can save you up to 50% of the total costs.
+Please note Allied Steel Buildings does not provide metal homes.

 We’ll discuss the building costs in detail later in the article.